 With Verbier being geared up for the busy winter season, there is no shortage of bars, restaurants and shopping options in the resort.
 The ski gear may be put away but there are stores selling summer hiking and biking gear as well as accessories.
-We paid a visit to SunGod’s Basecamp in the resort centre.
-If you haven’t heard of SunGod before, they are a super-cool company that sell innovative and stylish sunglasses, snow goggles and accessories that are built to last and suitable for all of your outdoor adventures.
+We paid a visit to SunGod’s Basecamp in the resort centre – a super-cool company selling innovative and stylish sunglasses, goggles and accessories built to last and suitable for all of your outdoor adventures.

-Predominantly an online retailer, their recently opened flagship store in Verbier is a space where people can come in, design their own sunglasses from a wide range of options, grab a beer or a coffee and chill out in cool surroundings.
+Predominantly an online retailer, their flagship store in Verbier is a space where people can come in, design their own sunglasses, grab a beer or a coffee and chill out in cool surroundings.
 SunGod have so much confidence in their product that they carry a lifetime guarantee.
-They are durable and hardwearing, but also really cool and customisable – we were gifted a pair to customise to suit our tastes.
+They’re durable and hardwearing, but also unique – we were gifted a pair to customise.

-There might not be any après-ski in summer, but there’s certainly the need to chill and wind down after a hard day of hiking or biking.
-You’re never too far from a bar or restaurant in the resort.
-Notable restaurants to mention were Chez Martin and Millenium, both of which are centrally located.
+You might miss out on après-ski if you’re visiting Verbier in the summer, but you’re never far from a bar or restaurant in the resort where you can wind down after a day of hiking or biking.
 Smart and stylish Chez Martin provided a friendly welcome with a menu of local foods, meat, fish and a selection of Italian dishes.
 A starter of tasty beef carpaccio, followed by a saffron risotto with slow cooked beef ragu was washed down with a hearty glass of Pinot.

-Millenium, on the corner of Rue Medran, has the option of outdoor or indoor seating.
+Millenium, on the corner of Rue Medran, has outdoor and indoor seating.
 The interior was cosy and welcoming with low-hanging lamps, dark wood and traditional features, creating a lovely atmosphere.
 A perfectly cooked tuna with wasabi on blini starter, followed by Yakitori beef skewers and fried polenta as a main was beautifully presented and the flavours were divine.
 Alongside a glass of local Gamay, it was a really enjoyable dining experience.

-There are a range of accommodation options in Verbier, with self-catering chalets, Airbnbs and several hotels of varying star ratings.
-We stayed at the three-star Hotel Bristol on the Route des Creux, in the very heart of the resort.
-A lovely family-run hotel, the welcome was friendly and personable.
+There are a range of places to stay in Verbier, with a mix of self-catering chalets, AirBnB rentals and several hotels.
+We stayed at the family-run, three-star Hotel Bristol on the Route des Creux, in the heart of the resort.
 The rooms have been recently decorated and are simple and stylish, with splashes of colour and wood details.
-They are large and airy featuring a king-sized bed, desk area, large wardrobe, mini bar and a balcony with the most stunning views of the mountains.
+They’re large and airy with a king-sized bed, desk, large wardrobe, mini bar and a balcony with the most fantastic mountain views.

-Breakfast is included in the room rate.
-A continental buffet style breakfast with hot offerings such as bacon and eggs, served in a lovely bright conservatory.
-The lobby area has a small bar and seating area.
-It’s the perfect base to explore the town and surrounding area.
-There is no onsite restaurant, but given the location in the centre of the resort, everything is on the doorstep.
-Rooms from CHF173/£138 per room per night for a twin room.
+Breakfast is included in the room rate, with a continental buffet style breakfast with hot offerings like bacon and eggs served in a bright conservatory.
+The lobby has a small bar and seating area, but there is no onsite restaurant – though given the location in the centre of the resort, everything’s on the doorstep.
+Rooms from CHF173/£148/$190 a night for a twin room.

 How to get to Verbier

-Verbier is conveniently located in the south east of Switzerland, and is well serviced by planes, rail or by road.
-We flew from London Heathrow to Geneva with Swiss International Air Lines – a short flight of less than 90 minutes.
-SWISS operates more than 170 weekly flights to Switzerland from London Heathrow, London City, Manchester, Birmingham, Edinburgh and Dublin, which start from £55 one-way (hand luggage only) or £71 one-way (all-inclusive).
+Verbier is located in south-east Switzerland, connected by plane, rail and road.
+We flew from London Heathrow to Geneva with SWISS Airlines – a short 90-minute flight.
+SWISS operates flights to Switzerland from London Heathrow, London City, Manchester, Birmingham, Edinburgh and Dublin from £55 one-way (hand luggage only) or £71 one-way (all-inclusive).

-From Geneva Airport, we took a scenic train journey following the Swiss edge of Lake Geneva, before arriving at Martigny.
-The Swiss Transfer Ticket covers a round-trip between the airport/Swiss border and your destination for £112 second class or £182 first class.
-A transfer at Martigny railway station onto the St Bernard Express train whisked us into the mountains to Le Chable, then you can either take a gondola, local bus or taxi to Verbier, a 15-minute journey.
+From Geneva Airport, we took a scenic train along the Swiss edge of Lac Leman/Lake Geneva to Martigny, where we transferred onto the St Bernard Express up into the mountains to Le Chable.
+Then you can either take a gondola, bus or taxi for the 15-minute journey to Verbier.